RaphaelUngerFH/software_deployment/Lab1/README.md

 ## Setup
 In order to work with ARM templates, the [Azure Resource Manager tools extension](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) was used combined with the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/).

+### Configuration
+The *storageAccountName*, *location* and *webAppName* can be configured in the *azuredeploy.parameters.json* file.

+The Azure Storage Account resource is configured by the values of the *storageAccountName* and *location* parameters.
+In order to deploy the free tier, the *sku* property was changed to *Standard_LRS*.

 ### Create a resource group
 When deploying a template, a resource group can be defined, which contains the resources.